-Jackson Law Group is located on Anastasia Island in St. Augustine, Florida.
-Andrew Jackson, Esq. is a legal expert that specializes in tax law, IRS problems, estate planning, probate, and trust administration.
-Attorney Andrew Jackson, Esq. holds a post-doctoral Master of Laws (LL.M.) degree in Taxation.
-This advanced law degree enables us to counsel clients through tax consequences relating to income and transactions as well as tax problems with the IRS or FL Department of Revenue.
+Jackson Law Group is a local St. Augustine law firm located on Anastasia Island.
+The law firm is led by Andrew Jackson, Esq., a lawyer and legal expert specializing in in tax law, IRS problems, estate planning, probate, and trust administration.
+Attorney Andrew Jackson, Esq. holds an LL.M.
+(Master of Laws) degree in Taxation, a post-doctoral advanced law degree.
+This qualification empowers us to advise clients on tax implications associated with estate planning and inheritance as well as resolve tax audits and disputes with the IRS or Florida Department of Revenue.

 Our practice areas include: